DuckDuckPig/CH-ACWE/README.md

   - Upscale a single segmentation using `upscale`
   - Both functions take in the ACWE header and the segmentation or confidence map and return the same segmentation or confidence map, upscaled to match the resolution of the original EUV image.
 - `acweSaveSeg_v5.py`: Tools/functions for saving and opening segmentations.
-  - The function `saveSeg` takes in the header of the original EUV image, the final segmentation(s), and the list of ACWE parameters to generate an .npz file which saves the final segmentation with a header outlining the ACWE parameters and a copy of the header for the original EUV image.
+  - The function `saveSeg` takes in the header of the original EUV image, the final segmentation(s), and the list of ACWE parameters.
+It generates an .npz file which saves the final segmentation with a header outlining the ACWE parameters and a copy of the header for the original EUV image.
   - The function `openSeg` opens and returns the header of the original EUV image, as a dictionary, the header outlining the options used to generate the ACWE segmentation, organized as a dictionary, and the final ACWE segmentation(s).
   - Both functions work for both single segmentations and for confidence maps.